telerik/kendo-react-inputs/docs/slider/overview.md

 ## Accessibility (Petyo - no?)

 The Slider is WAI ARIA-accessible through the `Tab` key.
-The `aria-valuemin`, `aria-valuemax`, and `aria-valuetext` options define the accessibility values that are chosen on dragging the handle of the Slider or via the Slider buttons interaction.
+The `aria-valuemin`, `aria-valuemax`, and `aria-valuetext` options define the accessibility values that are chosen on dragging the handle of the Slider or on interacting with the Slider through its buttons.

 ## Demos